SUR4J-S/Writeups/Writeups/Forensics/Lost in time/README.md

 After mounting the image, we will see a Linux-like environment resembling a directory structure similar to a typical Linux filesystem.
 We can see directories like **/home**, **/root**, and **/usr**.
 The **/home** directory is commonly where user files are stored, providing a personal space for each user to manage their documents, downloads, and configurations.

-As you search through the directories, you may need to list all files, including those that may not be immediately visible.
+As we search through the directories, we may need to list all files, including those that may not be immediately visible.
 To view all files in the current directory, including those that may be hidden, use the following command:

 ```bash
 ls -a